Epoxy Flooring in Somerville, NJ

 Follow our journey on Instagram to see real floors, real projects, and real results.

 Most residential garages and basements take one to three days from grinding through final topcoat.
-Tight lot access in Somerville can add setup time on the first morning, but it does not change the overall schedule.
+Tight lot access can add setup time on the first morning, but it does not change the overall schedule.
 Commercial jobs downtown are typically phased around business hours so you stay open.

 Can you coat a basement with a history of water issues?